raineorshine/npm-check-updates/README.md

 - `ncu -g` incorrectly report that all packages are up-to-date.
 This is due to an [issue in npm v3](npm/npm#9564) in which dead symlinks break `npm ls -g`.
 See [#235](https://github.com/tjunnone/npm-check-updates/issues/235#issuecomment-219314327) for a workaround (TLDR; Delete the dead symlinks).
 For others, it was an issue with the npm prefix path.
 Try `PREFIX="/usr/local/" ncu -g` ([#146](https://github.com/tjunnone/npm-check-updates/issues/146#issuecomment-155758303)).

-- In some environments (Windows?) npm-check-updates may hang.
+- In some environments (Windows) npm-check-updates may hang.
 Run `ncu --loglevel verbose` to see if it is waiting for stdin.
 If so, try setting the package file explicitly: `ncu -g --packageFile package.json`.
 See [#136](https://github.com/tjunnone/npm-check-updates/issues/136#issuecomment-155721102).

 - There is an issue with [grunt-shell](https://github.com/sindresorhus/grunt-shell) described in [#119](https://github.com/tjunnone/npm-check-updates/issues/119).
 TLDR; You have to explicitly specify your package file with `ncu --packageFile package.json`.